 There are several different Medicare Election Periods.
 This is when you can join or change your plan.
 Most people wait until 15 October to 7 December to make enrollment changes.
 This is the Annual Election Period (AEP).

 Most of us also get an Individual Election Period (IEP), but it only comes around once.
-Your IEP begins the month before your 65th birthday, includes your birth month, and continues the month after your birth month.
+Your IEP is based on your 65th birthday.
+It starts the month before and ends the month after, so you have plenty of time.

-An independent health insurance agent is the third option.
+- Use an independent insurance agent.
 This is the best way to go if you need someone to help advise you.
-Find an agent who represents several insurance companies.
-This way you’ll have a range of good options.

-Minnesota Medicare Advantage vs. Original Medicare + Medigap
+Original Medicare + Medigap vs. Medicare Advantage

 A Medicare Supplement policy protects you from big medical bills and helps you lower the total annual cost of your healthcare.
 See our Minnesota Medigap Plans page for more information.
 The good news is that all supplemental insurance is standardized, offering you the luxury to buy the coverage you need based on the lowest price.